-Depolymerization requires pure resins and is primarily applied to a subset of polymers - condensation polymers - that include atoms besides carbon in their backbone, e.g. polyesters (PET), polyamides (PA), polyurethanes (PUs), and polycarbonates (PCs).
-(These polymers are formed by sequential addition of monomers and depolymerization essentially aims to do the reverse).
-Depolymerization is much more challenging for polymers that have a strong carbon-carbon bond, like polyolefins [e.g. polyethylene (HDPE, LDPE) and polypropylene(PP)] or polyvinyl chloride (PVC) polyolefins, which make up a majority of the waste stream.
+Depolymerization requires pure resins and is primarily applied to a subset of polymers - condensation polymers - that include atoms besides carbon in their backbone, e.g. polyesters (PET), polyamides (PA), polyurethanes (PUs), and polycarbonates (PCs).33 (These polymers are formed by sequential addition of monomers and depolymerization essentially aims to do the reverse).
+Depolymerization is much more challenging for polymers that have a strong carbon-carbon bond, like polyolefins [e.g. polyethylene (HDPE, LDPE) and polypropylene(PP)] or polyvinyl chloride (PVC) polyolefins, which make up a majority of the waste stream.34

 The monomers can be reformed into plastics, creating virgin-like quality and removing additives, which allows for food-grade applications.
-However, this process generates greater loss (over 30%) and still requires additional steps (i.e., energy and chemicals), which results in higher environmental and human health impacts.
+However, this process generates greater loss (over 30%)35 and still requires additional steps (i.e., energy and chemicals), which results in higher environmental and human health impacts.
 The NREL study found depolymerization technologies to have energy and water use impacts an order of magnitude higher than mechanical recycling.
-GHG impacts were on a similar order to virgin plastic production, with all but glycolysis showing higher impacts.
-The state of the various technologies varies from experimental to prototype demonstration level.
+GHG impacts were on a similar order to virgin plastic production, with all but glycolysis showing higher impacts.36 The state of the various technologies varies from experimental to prototype demonstration level.37 can then be processed in much the same way as oil, using conventional refining technologies.
+These processes require hydrocarbon polymers and operate without oxygen so they can process Polyethylene (HDPE/LDPE), PP, PS, and ABS (which are those not well suited for depolymerization).
+The main conversion technologies are pyrolysis and gasification.